 Sorry Day is the anniversary of the Bringing Them Home Report, the result of the National Inquiry into the forced separation of Aboriginal and Torres Strait Islander children from their families, or the Stolen Generation.
 The day is now in place to remember the Stolen Generations and their descendants and communities, many of whom are still dealing with the trauma, all while considering ways we can help to play a part in bringing our nation closer together than ever before.

-National Reconciliation Week, on the other hand, marks the anniversary of the 1967 referendum—in which more than 90% of Australians (or should we say, people who were considered Australian according to the law at that time) were in favour of giving the Commonwealth the power to make laws for Aboriginal and Torres Strait Islander peoples and recognise them in the national census— and also commemorates the High Court Mabo decision which was made on 3 June 1992.
-It’s a week for Australians, both Indigenous and non-Indigenous, to learn about the history and culture of Australia and to think about ways that we as individuals can contribute to reconciliation.
+National Reconciliation Week, on the other hand, marks the anniversary of the 1967 referendum—in which more than 90% of Australians (or should we say, people who were considered Australian according to the law at that time) were in favour of giving the Commonwealth the power to make laws for Aboriginal and Torres Strait Islander peoples and recognise them in the national census—and also commemorates the High Court Mabo decision which was made on 3 June 1992.
+It’s a week for non-Indigenous Australians to learn about the history and culture of Australia and to think about ways that we as individuals can contribute to reconciliation.

 So, What Can You Do?